Post job

 Reported any graffiti and vandalism including potential safety hazards to co-workers and Supervisory Staff.

-"building floors," "plumbing," and "clean windows" aren't the only skills we found cleaning and maintenance workers list on their resumes.
-In fact, there's a whole list of cleaning and maintenance worker responsibilities that we found, including:
+"building floors," "plumbing," and "clean windows" are among the most common skills that cleaning and maintenance workers use at work.
+You can find even more cleaning and maintenance worker responsibilities below, including:

-• Another skill that is quite popular among cleaning and maintenance workers is interpersonal skills.
-This skill is very critical to fulfilling every day responsibilities as is shown in this example from a cleaning and maintenance worker resume: "janitors and building cleaners should get along well with their supervisors, other cleaners, and the people who live or work in the buildings they clean."
+Interpersonal skills.
+Another skill that relates to the job responsibilities of cleaning and maintenance workers is interpersonal skills.
+This skill is critical to many everyday cleaning and maintenance worker duties, as "janitors and building cleaners must interact well other cleaners and the people who live or work in the buildings they service."
 This example from a resume shows how this skill is used: "strengthened my interpersonal skills and learned a great deal about customer service/satisfaction. "

-• In order for certain cleaning and maintenance worker responsibilities to be completed, the job requires the skill "physical strength."
-According to a cleaning and maintenance worker resume, "janitors and building cleaners often must lift and move cleaning materials and heavy equipment" As an example, this snippet was taken directly from a resume about how this skill applies: "general maintenance and cleanup of physical facilities minor equipment and facility repairs"
+Physical strength.
+For certain cleaning and maintenance worker responsibilities to be completed, the job requires competence in "physical strength."
+The day-to-day duties of a cleaning and maintenance worker rely on this skill, as "janitors and building cleaners often must lift and move heavy cleaning materials and equipment."
+For example, this snippet was taken directly from a resume about how this skill applies to what cleaning and maintenance workers do: "general maintenance and cleanup of physical facilities minor equipment and facility repairs. "

 Cleaning And Maintenance Worker Resume